Rebar Weight Calculator

 What does #4 rebar mean?

-#4 is a common US rebar size with a nominal diameter of about 1/2 inch and a planning weight of about 0.668 lb per foot.
+#4 is a common US rebar size with a nominal diameter of 1/2 inch and a planning weight of about 0.668 lb per foot.

 Is rebar weight the same as rebar design?